1994 Alaska gubernatorial election: Results

+Other candidates

 Incumbent Governor Wally Hickel had been elected as the candidate of the Alaskan Independence Party in the 1990 gubernatorial election.
 In April 1994 he rejoined the Republican Party and announced in August that he would not stand for re-election.

-In the Democratic primary, the Democratic candidate from 1990 and former mayor of Anchorage, Tony Knowles, won with 43% of the vote.
-He defeated former Lieutenant Governor Stephen McAlpine with 31% and former Speaker of the Alaskan House of Representatives Sam Cotten with 25%.
-Perennial candidate Don Wright only received 550 votes.

 For the Republican nomination, businessman Jim Campbell narrowly defeated another former mayor of Anchorage, Tom Fink.
 Lieutenant Governor Jack Coghill was easily selected as the candidate for the Alaskan Independence Party while Jim Sykes ran for the Green Party of Alaska.

 Ralph Winterrowd, an Anchorage businessman, ran as the candidate of the Patriot Party.

 Campaign

 Both main candidates in the election were regarded as moderates and favored oil exploration in the Arctic National Wildlife Refuge as well as cuts in the state budget.
 Polls near the election showed Knowles with a strong lead over Campbell.

 During the election the Campbell campaign ran an advertisement comparing Knowles's hair with President Bill Clinton's.
 The advert was criticised by supporters of Knowles who felt it implied that he was a womanizer.